haileliya/Pewlett-Hackard-Analysis/README.md

 Results: Provide a bulleted list with four major points from the two analysis deliverables.
 Use images as support where needed.

 1. First major result was the creation of a table that filtered employee data by date of birth and date of resignation.
-In the screenshot below you see that there are duplicates in the data because many employees may have changed titles in the company but retained the same employee number.
 This is a good raw dataset but needs to be cleaned.

 ![image](https://user-images.githubusercontent.com/96396696/155832365-7171bb4e-82b7-4e32-b30f-da1f3c14a54d.png)